Yanfiq/C/README.md

 # C for Cursed

-Just a bunch of code in C language made by me
+Just a bunch of cursed code in C language made by me